RautBidur/data-analyst-bidur/README.md

 -	The dataset processing occurs through AWS Athena for execution of queries.
 -	Applications of SQL-based aggregation methods determine the sum of total rental units alongside outstanding violations.
 -	Filtering operations are used to extract data for different street.
+### Insights and Findings:
+- Each rental property contains on average one unresolved issue because there are 1,376 issues among 19,090 units or 14 units per issue.
+The results indicate that the majority of units follow regulations but a substantial percentage of properties still requires attention for compliance.
+- A large number of outstanding violations demonstrates that property owners struggle to meet standards for buildings together with electrical systems and plumbing as well as zoning criteria.
+Focused inspections and policy interventions in high-density rental areas could improve compliance.
+- The non-compliance issues in big rental properties impact numerous residents and affects both the quality of housing facilities and security measures.
+Serious violations need correction to enhance housing for a large group of residents.

 ### Tools and Technologies:
 - Cloud Storage & Compute: AWS S3, EC2
 - Data Processing & ETL: AWS Glue, Athena, SQL